-This is where the real danger lies.
+And here is where the real danger lies.

-But beware the calcium cure-all
+Beware the calcium cure-all

 In “Death By Calcium,” Dr. Thomas Levy posits that the problem with bones as we age isn’t the amount of calcium we have, but how our body is using that calcium.